Paul Budde

 The sacral elements provided credibility and authority that made it very difficult for others to attack, as an attack on this institution would be an attack on God.

-However, increasingly we also see the flawed fundamentals of this rather unholy alliance as increasingly conflicts arose between the secular and ecclesial powers.
+However, increasingly we also see the flawed fundamentals of this rather unholy alliance as increasingly conflicts arose between the secular and ecclesiastical powers.
 While the influence of the Pope had increased after the Investiture Controversy, towards 1500 their authority was clearly in decline.
 Of course what hadn’t helped the image of Church during that period was the fact that there were regular rival popes, many had mistresses and children and a very large number of them were mainly interested in the wealth and the power that the office brought with it and made sure that their family members and associates were enriched by it, rather than that they were concerned in what was good for the Church, let alone that they were seriously concerned about their flocks out there in the various countries.
 Especially on an international level the influence of the pope was waning.

 Equally, increased opposition also challenged the secular powers of the local bishops, who of course with the examples in Rome and Avignon often also misused their powers and moral authority.
 Furthermore the taxes the Church charged led to an increasing number of peasant revolts, especially in the German countries.
 This reached a climax with the Ninety Nine Theses of Martin Luther.